 5. What does your set-up LOOK like?
 This could be one of the least asked questions, and yet, should be one of the first.
 You will be spending months planning every detail of your wedding and much of that will be on how everything looks.
 At the reception you will choose tablecovers, centerpieces, lighting, seating chart, etc. How the DJ looks in the room should also be important.
 Our console is custom built; everything is black to make it fade into the background, rather than draw attention to itself.
 Best of all we believe in cord management!
 You will not see stringing or dangling cords on our system.
 We do not require a table, but a couple of chairs are appreciated.
 Our light bar houses multiple lighting effects and makes a big impression on the dance floor.

 6. How often do you update your music?
-A DJ should carry regulary updated music, period.
+A DJ should carry regularly updated music, period.
 If they can’t provide a solid timeline for how often they update, it could mean they aren’t on a schedule of keeping their song library fresh.
-We automatically update our music monthly, and equally as important, all our music is profanity-free.
+We automatically update our music monthly.

 7. How are your DJ’s hired and trained?
 Some DJ companies are able to book an unlimited number of weddings on any given date.
 Other companies are “single-operator”, meaning whomever you speak to is your DJ.
 We are a very small company, hiring and training one DJ at a time, and always sending an owner with new DJ’s until they have enough experience to handle a wedding with the same confidence and ease as we do.
 At no time do we outsource our personnel.